-Filling down the above cell value to below cells not necessarily requires the traditional copy and paste method.
-We can use the option of fill handle or Ctrl + D shortcut key.
+Filling down the above cell value to the below cells does not necessarily require the traditional copy and paste method.
+Instead, we can use the option of “Fill Handle” or the Ctrl + D shortcut key.

 Excel Fill Down Shortcut

-As I told Copy & Paste are the traditional method to have values in other cells.
-But in excel we can use the different technique to handle this.
+As we said, copying and pasting is the traditional method to have values in other cells.
+But in Excel, we can use different techniques to handle this.

 Note: CTRL + D can only fill only values to below cells, not to any other cells.

-For an example look at the below example data.
+For example look at the below example data.

-Now I want to total add the total column.
-Let’s apply the simple formula in cell C2.
+Now, we want to add the “Total” column.
+But, first, let us apply the simple formula in cell C2.

-Traditionally we use copy and paste the formula to below cells to have a formula applied for all the below cells.
-But place a cursor on the right bottom end of the formula cell.
+Traditionally, we copy and paste the formula to the below cells to have a formula applied for all the below cells.
+But, we place a cursor on the right bottom end of the formula cell.

-How cool it is to fill the formula rather than using copy & paste.
+How cool is it to fill the formula rather than copy and paste?

-Step 4: Now press Ctrl + D it will fill the formula to all the selected cells.
+- Now, press Ctrl + D. It will fill the formula for all the selected cells.

 Fill Blank Cells with Above Cell Value

-This is one of the toughest challenges I have faced early on in my career.
-Before I tell you what was the challenge let me show you the data first.
+It is one of the toughest challenges I have faced early on.
+Before telling you the challenge, let me show you the data first.

-In the above data, I was asked by my manager to fill down in excel the year to remaining cells until we find the other year i.e. I have to fill 2010 year from A3 cell to A6 cell.
+In the above data, I was asked by my manager to fill in Excel the year to the remaining cells until we found the other year, i.e., I have to fill 2010 year from A3 cell to A6 cell.

-This is the sample of the data but there was a huge amount of data I was needed to fill.
-To be very frank I spent 1 extra hour than my usual shit time to complete the task.
+It is the sample of the data, but there was a huge amount of data it needed me to fill.
+Therefore, I spent one extra hour than my usual time to complete the task.

-However, later I learned the technique to fill this void cells with the above cell value.
-Follow the below steps to apply the same logic.
+However, I later learned the technique to fill these void cells with the above cell value.
+Therefore, follow the below steps to apply the same logic.

-Step 1: Select all the cells in the data range.
+Step 1: We must first select all the cells in the data range.

-It will select all the blank cells in the selected area.
+It will select all the blank cells in the chosen area.

-Step 5: No do not move your cursor to select any cells.
-Rather press equal and give a link to the above cell.
+Step 5: Now, do not move the cursor to select any cells.
+Rather, press equal and give a link to the above cell.

-Step 6: After giving a link to the above cell, do not simply press enter.
-You need to use different logic here.
-Instead of pressing enter, press ENTER key by holding CTRL key.
+Step 6: After giving a link to the above cell, do not simply press the “Enter” key.
+Using different logic here will help; instead of pressing the “Enter” key, press ENTER key by holding the CTRL-key.

-It will fill the values the all the selected cells.
+Consequently, it will fill the values of all the selected cells.

-Wow!!!
-Amazing, after the first incident I have not extended my shift for these silly reasons.
+Since the first incident, I have not extended my shift for these silly reasons.

 I have moved on from CTRL + C to CTRL + D in Excel

-Recently I have realized the benefit of CTRL + D while working with large excel file.
-In my daily job, I deal with 5 to 10 lakhs of rows of data every day.
-Often I require to fetch the data from one worksheet to another.
-I have to apply a variety of formulas to fetch the data from different workbooks.
+I recently realized the benefit of CTRL + D while working with large Excel files.
+I deal with 5 lakhs to 10 lakhs of rows of data every day in my daily job.
+Often, I require to fetch the data from one worksheet to another.
+I have to apply various formulas to fetch the data from different workbooks.

-When I copy and paste the formula to the cells, it was usually taking more than 10 minutes to complete the formula.
-Can you imagine what I was doing all these 10 minutes??
+When I copied and pasted the formula to the cells, it usually took more than 10 minutes to complete the formula.
+Can you imagine what I was doing all these 10 minutes?

-I was just hitting my computer and almost begging my excel to finish the process the fast.
-I was totally frustrated by the fact that for every formula I have to wait for more than 10 minutes every time.
+I hit my computer and almost begged my Excel to finish the process fast.
+I was frustrated that I had to wait for more than 10 minutes every time for every formula.

 Things to Remember While Fill Down in Excel

-- Ctrl + D can only fill down.
-Neither has it filled to the right or left.
+- The Ctrl + D shortcut can only fill down.
+It neither fills to the right nor left.

-- Ctrl + Enter will fill the values to all the selected cells in the worksheet.
+- The Ctrl + Enter shortcut can fill the values to all the selected cells in the worksheet.

-- Ctrl + D fill down and Ctrl + R fill right.
+- We must use the Ctrl + D shortcut to fill down and Ctrl + R to fill right.

-This has been a guide to Fill Down in Excel.
-Here we discuss the how to Fill Blank Cells with Above Cell Value using Excel Fill down Shortcut along with practical examples and downloadable excel template.
-You may learn more about excel from the following articles –
+This article has been a guide to Fill Down in Excel.
+We discussed filling blank cells with the above cell value using Excel fill-down shortcuts, practical examples, and a downloadable Excel template.
+You may learn more about Excel from the following articles: –